dansimone/safekubectl/README.md

 ## Open Issues

-* After executing each command, the first character entered into stdin is lost and needs to be re-entered by the user.
+* After executing a `logs` or `exec` command, the first character entered into stdin on the _next_ command is lost and needs to be re-entered by the user.

 # Installing